Private browsing has become an important tool for web users in recent years amidst a period of heightened data tracking online.

-Based on what operating system (OS) your device uses, you can activate privacy capabilities through the default web browsers, whether that's Google Chrome, Microsoft Edge or Apple's Safari.
+It all depends on what operating system your device uses, but you can activate privacy settings through the default web browser, be it Google Chrome, Microsoft Edge, or Apple's Safari.

 It's worth noting that Microsoft's browsers also disable any third-party toolbars you might have installed when you start an InPrivate session.

-The Android OS uses Google Chrome as its default web browser.
-To enable a private browsing session on devices using this OS, you need to know that Google Chrome calls its private browsing mode Incognito Mode.
+Android uses Google Chrome as its default web browser.
+To enable a private browsing session on devices using this OS, you need to locate its Incognito Mode.

 Safari's private browsing mode removes temporary files when you close the window.
 Browsing history, form data, and cookies are all wiped by default.